dddraxxx/Weakly-Supervised-Camouflaged-Object-Detection-with-Scribble-Annotations/README.md

 ### Training
 - Download the dataset and pretrained model.
-- Modify the path in tarin.py
+- Modify the path in 'tarin.py'.
-- python train.py
+- Run 'python train.py'.

 ### Testing and Evaluation
 - The evaluation is done using the submodule [PySODEvalToolKit](https://github.com/lartpang/PySODEvalToolkit.git).
 Add the json files according to its instruction.